-This dazzling, heartwarming Christmas classic is the story of a master toymaker who discovers a magical kingdom of elves in the North Pole and becomes Santa Claus.
+This is the story of a master toymaker who discovers a magical kingdom of elves in the North Pole and becomes Santa Claus.
 But when Santa's eager-to-please elf Patch leaves the North Pole for the big streets of New York City, he becomes mixed up with a dastardly toy tycoon's plans to take over Christmas.
-And so begins Santa's greatest adventure of all - to rescue his faithful elf and to save Christmas for all the children of the world!
+And so begins Santa's adventure - to rescue his faithful elf and to save Christmas for all the children of the world!
 Written by

 When Cornelia leaves the plate of food outside for Joe the can of Coke is positioned so the word "Coke" is showing.
 When Joe picks up the plate moments later the can has turned to show the words "Coca-Cola" in cursive on the other side of the can.
 See more »

 I have long lasting memories of this film from when I was very small.
 It was on the television every Christmas, and my sister and I loved.
 At one point we actually taped it and watched it again and again and again.
 In fact, most of my generation loved it.
 OK, so it is badly done, and the plot is predictable and a bit thin, but remember it is designed for kids and was made in the early 80's.
 A grown adult watching it for the first time would hate it and think it is just a pile of rubbish, that is how I feel about Barbie & the Nutcracker Prince, but kids seeing that when it first came out loved it!!